 Grenfell Tower inquiry

-In the days that followed the tragedy, Prime Minister Theresa May ordered a public inquiry into the devastating blaze.
+In the days that followed the tragedy, Prime Minister at time, Theresa May ordered a public inquiry into the devastating blaze.
 “Right now, people want answers.
 That’s why I am today ordering a full public inquiry into this disaster,” said the PM whilst visiting the scene.
 “We need to know what happened, we need to have an explanation of this.
 People deserve answers; the inquiry will give them.”

 A criminal investigation was also opened to examine whether building regulations had been breached when the block was refurbished, while then-Communities Secretary Sajid Javid set up an Independent Expert Advisory Panel (IEAP) to report on what measures could be implemented to make buildings safer.